 50K aid stations:

 The 50K course is 31 miles with 6,100 feet of ascent/descent.
 The percent grades for ascent and descent are the same as the 50M.
-The 50K course will be marked with BLUE RIBBON.
+The 50K course will be marked with BLUE RIBBON AND BLUE ARROWS.

 Radio Towers 3.8 miles